Ångström-laboratoriet · 13 February 2026

 The agent does not verify whether its premise is true.
 It confidently executes a sequence of tool calls that follow the narrative, regardless of truthfulness.

-Uncontrolled use of AI tools outside organizational IT governance:
+Uncontrolled use of AI tools outside organizational IT governance.

 Practical guidelines and the AI security mindset